1. East Devon Heritage and Local Heritage Assets

 It is often the features that are not significant on a national scale that make the biggest contribution to the distinctiveness of a local area.
 Some of these local, or ‘undesignated’ heritage assets may meet the criteria to be placed on a list of local heritage assets.
 This can have a positive effect on the planning process and be beneficial for local places and communities.

 We have recently produced a Guide to the Listing of Local Heritage Assets which is intended to help local communities identify and assess features of character with a local heritage value.
-The guide was adopted in June 2019 following a public consultation and can be viewed or printed here.
+The guide was adopted in June 2019 following a public consultation.

 A pilot scheme involving local people in their built heritage was launched in East Budleigh this October.
 It is part of the East Devon Heritage Strategy for 2019 – 2031.